tayloraswift/swift-png/doc/3.0.0/tutorials.md

 The easiest way to save the output is to use the `encode(v:size:as:chromaKey:path:level:)` function.
 The first argument is an array of scalar pixel values, which is generic over all [`FixedWidthInteger`](https://developer.apple.com/documentation/swift/fixedwidthinteger) and [`UnsignedInteger`](https://developer.apple.com/documentation/swift/unsignedinteger) types.
 Like `rgba(path:of:)`, it has specializations for all the default unsigned Swift integer types.
 This function also has three variants, `encode(va:size:as:chromaKey:path:level:)`, `encode(rgba:size:as:chromaKey:path:level:)`, and `encode(indices:palette:size:as:chromaKey:path:level:)`, which take `VA<T>` grayscale–alpha pairs, `RGBA<T>` color quadruples, and indexed palette colors, respectively.

 The second argument specifies the size of the output image, which in this example, remains unchanged.
-Supplying a `size` that disagrees with the pixel array `count` will result in a `PNG.ConversionError.pixelCount` error.
+Supplying a `size` that disagrees with the pixel array `count` will result in a `ConversionError.pixelCount` error.

 The third argument specifies the format of the output image.
 The `.v8` argument means we are creating an 8-bit PNG with one (grayscale) color channel.